Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly, visibly' solving the world's problems (TSLA)

 Tweets about this

-معظم وقتي لوحدي Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly… https://t.co/TTWBzBprpB 22 minutes ago

-UnbFacts Musician Grimes says tech billionaire Elon Musk’s goals are very similar to Bernie Sanders’ and that he’s ‘tangibly… https://t.co/DVjV1NsuWB 31 minutes ago

-HP Targeting, Inc. Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly… https://t.co/MkGvJ0YMNg 31 minutes ago

-Winson Tang Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly… https://t.co/VYKIIfbSkG 31 minutes ago

-Principal-IT Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly… https://t.co/pcnP4S96z6 31 minutes ago
+Hig Pearson Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly… https://t.co/hRyHNIKjzI 2 hours ago

-Konstantina Beleli RT @businessinsider: Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly, v… 34 minutes ago
+Nomad RT @businessinsider: Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly, v… 2 hours ago

-Business Insider Musician Grimes says tech billionaire Elon Musk's goals are very similar to Bernie Sanders' and that he's 'tangibly… https://t.co/1i3GnyzN2g 38 minutes ago

-Alexxx Grimes says Elon Musk's billions don't bother her because he isn't 'buying yachts,' and that she doesn't accept any… https://t.co/CxSGcwEdEX 2 hours ago